Complex crystallographic reflection groups and Seiberg-Witten integrable systems: rank 1 case: Complex crystallographic groups and Cherednik algebras in rank one

 \section{Complex crystallographic groups and Cherednik algebras in rank one}

 If $X$ is a complex manifold with an action of a finite group $W$, that action naturally extends to the sheaf $\mathcal D[X]$ of regular differential operators on $X$.
-Therefore, one may consider $\mathcal D[X]\rtimes W$ and $\mathcal D[X]^W$ as sheaves of algebras over $X/W$.
+Therefore, one may consider the crossed product $\mathcal{D}[X]\rtimes W$ and the subsheaf of $W$-invariants $\mathcal{D}[X]^W$, both regarded as sheaves of algebras over $X/W$.
 In such situation, Etingof constructs in \cite{Etingof04} the global Cherednik algebra $H_{c}(X, W)$ and its spherical subalgebra $B_{c}(X, W)$ as certain (in fact, universal) deformations of $\mathcal D[X]\rtimes W$ and $\mathcal D[X]^W$, respectively.
 A special case of interest is when $X={\mathbb C}^n/\L$ is a complex torus, and $W\subset\mathrm{GL}_n({\mathbb C})$ is a complex reflection group preserving the lattice $\L$, thus acting on $X$.
-The semi-direct product $G=\L\rtimes W$ is an example of a {\it complex crystallographic group}; all such groups are classified in \cite{Popov82}\footnote{In general, $G$ may not be a semidirect product of $W$ and $\Gamma$.
-Also, one may consider a more general situation than in \cite{Popov82} so that $W$ is generated by reflections but $G$ may not be (that is how, for example, extended Weyl groups arise).}.
+The semi-direct product $G=\L\rtimes W$ is an example of a {\it complex crystallographic reflection group}, namely a discrete subgroup of the complex affine group of $\mathbb{C}^n$ generated by (affine) reflections, whose linear part $W$ is a finite complex reflection group and whose translation lattice $\Gamma$ is of full rank $2n$ in $\mathbb{C}^n$; all such groups are classified in \cite{Popov82}\footnote{In general, $G$ may not be a semidirect product of $W$ and $\Gamma$.
+Also, one may consider a more general situation than in \cite{Popov82} so that $W$ is generated by reflections but $G$ may not be (that is how, for example, extended affine Weyl groups arise).}.
 In this case $H_{c}(X, W)$ is referred to as the {\it elliptic Cherednik algebra}.
 The significance of $X$ being a complex torus is that in that case, according to \cite{EFMV11ecm}, the spherical subalgebra $B_{c}(X, W)$ has a commutative subalgebra of dimension $n$.
 This defines a family of integrable systems on $X$, called {\it crystallographic elliptic Calogero--Moser systems}.
 In this paper we look into the simplest cases, namely, complex crystallographic groups and elliptic Cherednik algebras of rank 1, corresponding to elliptic curves with symmetries.